NewForce-at-Mountwest/foundations-course/chapters/HTML.md

 HTML elements can have attributes that distinguish them from other elements or tell the how to behave.

-In the example above, imagine you needed to tell the difference between the two paragraphs.
+In the example below, imagine you needed to tell the difference between the two paragraphs.
 You could give them a `class` and/or an  `id`.

 - Ids have to be unique.
 - Classes can be used for multiple elements